~ Mint Ca 1983

 4. Comes with a fine wood case with a green absorbent liner,

 5. And originally came with an instruction booklet, and Plath’s certification

 with matching numbers.
 Some like this one have a label from the Deutche Hydrographic Institute dated 2/1/78 certifying them for commercial service.
-All these features are present with this instrument except the certificate, and the manual included
+All these features are present with this instrument except the certificate, and the manual included is a photocopy.

-1985 only 1693 Navistar Classics were made.
+For the seven year period from 1978 through 1985 only 1693 Navistar Classics were made.
 That is only 211 per year to satisfy worldwide demand.

 Sturdy Flaming Grain Mahogany case

 This C. Plath Navistar Classic requires someone who can appreciate the fine points of a sextant, and is willing to pay an appropriate price for this level of quality and excellence.
 It is suitable for a collector or for use at sea.

 STAR RATING: This fine Collector Quality instrument rates 5 PLUS STARS

 We are one of the few company’s still selling navigation instruments that know anything about them.
 For purposes of judging whether Joel’s opinion counts, he was the editor of the chapter on sextants of the 1977 Edition of “Bowditch”, The American Practical Navigator, NAVPUB 9; a member of the U.S. Naval Academy Navigation Symposium, 1975 -1978; the author of a book on

 Some of his memberships have included the: Association of Naval Aviation, Silver Wings, The Tailhook Association, Naval Academy Sailing Squadron, McCampbell’s Aces Squadron, Naval

 Historical Foundation, and the Naval Order of the United States.

 progressed from the role of instrument maker to that of a modern marine navigation equipment manufacturer.
-In the following years the product range was expanded by many more modern designs such as autopilots, speed logs, radio direction finders,
+In the following years the product range was expanded by many more modern designs such as autopilots, speed logs, radio direction finders, etc.

-PLATH NAVISTAR CLASSIC SPECIFICATIONS:
+C. PLATH NAVISTAR CLASSIC SPECIFICATIONS:

 Range: -5 to 125 degrees